reader-revenue/reader-revenue-demo/app/content/publication-api.md

 ## Client-side code sample

-We suggest instantiatiating this flow by calling the GIS SDK's `google.accounts.oauth2.initCodeClient` function in the callback of the SIWG button.
+We suggest instantiatiating this flow by calling the GIS SDK's `google.accounts.oauth2.initCodeClient` function in the callback of the Sign in with Google button.

 ```html